In Person Service in the Sanctuary at 10:00AM

-Pray for God’s church that we hold fast to the faith and remain united against distractors, pray for the nation, our leaders, health care workers, layed off workers, and for healing for all who suffer from this virus.
+As God restores BMBC to full ministry, continue to Pray for God’s church and hold fast to the faith.
+Remain united against distractors, pray for the nation, our leaders, health care workers, laid off workers, and healing for all who suffered from the pandemic.

 New to Bald Mountain

 Click Logo above for information and registration…